Deploy Django App on Seenode | Django Hosting & Deployment Guide | Seenode Docs

-This guide explains how to deploy a Django application to Seenode.
+This guide explains how to deploy your existing Django application to seenode.
 For a production-ready setup, we recommend using a PostgreSQL database and WhiteNoise to serve static files.

-For a production setup, we recommend adding gunicorn, dj-database-url, and whitenoise to your requirements.txt:
+For a production setup, add these packages to your requirements.txt:

 requirements.txt